Penal Code 288.2 PC - Sending Harmful Matter to Seduce a Minor

 California Penal Code 288.2 PC makes it a crime to send, distribute, or exhibit harmful or obscene material to a minor under 18 when the purpose is to arouse and seduce the minor sexually.

-This unlawful conduct can occur over the internet, by mail, or by any other delivery method.
+This unlawful conduct can occur online, by mail, or by any other delivery method (electronic communications).
 Harmful material includes matters depicting a minor or minors engaged in sexual contact.

 Penal Code 288.2 also has an intent requirement, meaning the perpetrator must have sent or distributed the harmful material to arouse, appeal to, or gratify the sexual desires of the minor or themselves.